ath-r/forma/README.md

 sudo apt install pkg-config
 sudo apt install clang-tools-14 lld-14 llvm-dev
 ```
 Then configure cmake and compile with Clang.
+Use Clangd for code completion.

 ## Windows

 On Windows, you will need to use [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) to get MSVC and Windows SDK (installed with "Desktop Development with C++") **and also** MSBuild support for LLVM (clang-cl) toolset **and** C++ Clang Compiler for Windows (can be installed from "Individual Components").

+![](assets/images/buildtoolsinstallation.png)

  Then compile with Clang (MSVC CLI) amd64.
-![](assets/images/buildtoolsinstallation.png)
+Use Intellisense for code completion.